 Choosing a Digital Camera or Scanner

 So, to start with those that don’t have digital anything, the first question to be asked is “what exactly do you want to digitize?”
-If it is just a few photos then a commercial service may be the best option, simply have the photos scanned by them and given back to you on a CD/DVD.
+If it is just a few photos then a commercial service may be the best option, simply have the photos scanned by them and given back to you on memory stick or a cloud download.
 No investment in technology, no steep technological learning curve.

-For the do-it-yourselfer the choice is going to boil down to either a digital camera or scanner (or for a keener like myself, both).
+For the do-it-yourselfer the choice is going to boil down to either a digital camera/smartphone or scanner.
 Each has its strengths:

-Digital Camera - it's portable and can be easily brought to the subject such as your old Aunt's photo or letter collection, cemeteries, libraries and archives (with permission).
+Digital Camera or Smartphone - it's portable and can be easily brought to the subject such as your old Aunt's photo or letter collection, cemeteries, libraries and archives (with permission).
 It can be used to easily photograph 3D objects (heirlooms and such).
 Delicate albums in which you don't want to remove the photos or bend the album flat over a scanner can be photographed in place.
 Larger items that won't fit on a scanner such as family artwork can be digitized with a camera.
-Once setup, a digital camera is generally much faster than a scanner in copying photos and/or documents.
+Once setup, a digital camera/smartphone is generally much faster than a scanner in copying photos and/or documents.
 The downside is that the resolution, and sometimes the control of digitizing the photo, will not be as good with a digital camera or smartphnone when compared to a scanner.

-Scanner - Scanners can digitize at higher resolution than many digital cameras, photographs are pressed flat by the scanner cover (no distortion/focus problems), some scanners do a good job with slides (digital cameras, in general, do not) and scanners often come mated with OCR (optical character recognition) software allowing the conversion of printed text to digital text (some smartphone apps can also do this, although usually not with the precision and control afforded by computer software).
+Scanner - Scanners can digitize at higher resolution than many digital cameras.
+Photographs are pressed flat by the scanner cover (no distortion/focus problems).
+Some scanners do a good job with slides (digital cameras, in general, do not).
+Scanners often come mated with OCR (optical character recognition) software allowing the conversion of printed text to digital text (some smartphone apps can also do this, although usually not with the precision and control afforded by computer software).

-As noted above, I have both.
 I generally use a scanner at home when copying a few photos or documents.
 The camera comes in handy, when, as noted above, I'm not at home (copying photos/documents at a relative's house or at a library or archive), or if I have a delicate photo album to copy.
-Normally, copying old photos is not a reason to buy a digital camera (you'll generally be better off with a scanner), but if you already have a digital camera, or plan to buy one (or a new one), then you might want to consider its use in genealogy.
+Normally, copying old photos is not a reason to buy a digital camera (you'll generally be better off with a scanner), but if you already have a digital camera, or a smartphone with a high quality camera, then you might want to consider its use in genealogy.